Williamstown High School (Victoria)

 Williamstown High School is a public co-educational secondary school located in the Melbourne suburb of Williamstown.
-Williamstown high is one of four government schools in the Western Suburbs of Melbourne.
 It is a multi-campus school with both campuses located within walking distance.
-The two campuses are known as Bayview street and Pasco street campus.
-It is known to be one of the first public schools in Melbourne with a history of over 100 years.
+Its two campuses, known as the Bayview Street and Pasco Street campuses, are within walking distance.
+It was one of Melbourne's first public secondary schools, founded in 1914.

 Campuses

 Bayview Street Campus

 Bayview St is the junior campus which houses students Years 7–9.
 It caters for approximately 750 students and employs around 75 staff members.
 The Bayview Street Campus was formerly the Point Gellibrand Girls School.

 Sustainability

 The School was redeveloped in 2005 to become a model for environmental education.
 The campus is the first high school in Victoria to receive a 5 Green Star rating by Green Building Council of Australia and has won several awards for its sustainable and clever design.
 While the schools' design was built with sustainability as its main factor, the curriculum to students is also heavily focused on the environment.
 The Jawbone marine sanctuary is located behind the school and plays a key role in the Marine education centre located in the school.
 The marine centre is staffed by a marine biologist and features 9 habitat displays, its role is to promote awareness to the delicate marine ecosystem.
 Some environmental features of the school include 57 solar panels, rainwater collection system for flushing toilets and irrigation, vegetable gardens, composting facilities, wetland area, built using plantation and recycled materials and a unique design layout for natural cooling/heating without the use of electricity.